luiscruz/course_sustainableSE/2026/p2_hacking_sustainability/g14_greenfield.md

 ## Sustainability Target

 The tool targets network and computational efficiency in software systems.
-Every unused JSON field incurs a real energy cost: CPU cycles spent serializing and deserializing data that is never used, bytes transmitted over the network at every request, and unnecessary memory allocation and garbage collection on both ends.
+Every unused JSON field incurs a real energy cost: CPU cycles spent serialising and deserialising data that is never used, bytes transmitted over the network at every request, and unnecessary memory allocation and garbage collection on both ends.
 At scale — millions of requests per day — this represents measurable and entirely avoidable energy waste.

 ## Evaluation